Beyond tired: Coping with cancer-related fatigue

 ReVital therapists are certified in cancer rehabilitation.
 In other words, they are licensed clinicians who specialize in the effects of cancer and cancer treatment.

 ReVital Cancer Rehabilitation therapists will work with you to develop an individualized plan to meet your goals.
 This could include a tailored exercise and physical activity program.
 It could also include ways to review your routines and adapt activities to give you the most energy for what you need and want to do.

 If fatigue is interfering with your daily living, work, family time and other things you love, cancer rehab may help.

-You can find some more tips and tricks in the CRF session of our Living Well Beyond Cancer webinar series.
+For more information, check out our Living Well Beyond Cancer webinar series.